miguelknals/UN-EU-corpus-Demo-streamlit/README.md

 UN sources counts aprox 70%, EU sources 30%.
 Total corpus size 22.6M sentences

-Once joined and removing duplicates, total size of the corpus for TM is aprox 22.14M sentences/ 558M words.
+Once joined and removing duplicates, **total size of the corpus used for this TM is aprox 22.14M sentences/ 558M words**.

 ## References and notes: